sol4nki/metroScheduler/DevLog.md

 also needed to switch x,y coords cause map was rotated by 90deg lol

 now wtv the hash of this specific commit is that will contain an amazing working map :>> fixed alot by experimenting this evening

+need to draw lines, after some quick google searches `Bresenham` seems like a easy and quick to implement line drawing algorithm
+ALSO ADDED QUICK SEARCH!!!!!!!! expanded journey plan + forgot to git push didnt do much todsay F

+# day 6 (sat nov 22)